xoopR/distr6/README.md

 For full details of distr6's design and implementation see the project [wiki page](https://github.com/RaphaelS1/distr6/wiki) and the [distr6 website](https://RaphaelS1.github.io/distr6/).

-## Why Object-Oriented Programming?

-There are many advantages to OOP over functional programming (which is more commmon in R).
-For probability distributions, the biggest advantages is in the ability to quickly construct and recall any number of required distributions, each with mathematical and statistical methods.
-There are currently no methods in base R that interact with Distributions to obtain basic properties, for example the mean of a distribution.
-In distr6 this is made possible as every probability distribution is its own class with specific methods.
-So to get mathematical properties of the Binomial distribution:
-1. `B = Binomial$new(prob, size)`
-1. `B$mean()`
-1. `B$sd()`

-Or try using `B$summary()` for a range of common mathematical and statistical results.
-With the `listDistributions()` command you can see every Distribution currently implemented in distr6, along with their traits.

-Another advantage of OOP is making use of inheritance to implement more complex distributions from base distributions.
-For example any distribution can be easily truncated with a call to `truncate(distribution, lower, upper)` which produces an object of class `TruncatedDistribution` which inherits all methods from `Distribution`.

-We discuss further advantages of OOP including Design Patterns in the help-pages of the website.

 ## Installation

 Before publication to CRAN, the latest stable release is available via: